BikeshR/project-game/README.md

 # Sparta Core Project 1

+## Instruction

+Goal is to select the numbers inside so that each row and column add up to the number outside it.
+Game starts with all numbers selected.
+Deselect a number to remove it from the sum.

 ## Task
 - Consolidate all of the technology learnt in the 2 weeks.
 - **Browser based game!** using html, css and javascript.